chengwenxi/nitro/docs/arbos/precompiles.md

 # [MtOwner][MtOwner_link]
 Provides owners with tools for managing the rollup.
 Calls by non-owners will always revert.

-Most of Mantle Classic's owner methods have been removed since they no longer make sense in Nitro:
+Most of Mantle Classic's owner methods have been removed since they no longer make sense in Mantle:

 - What were once chain parameters are now parts of MtOS's state, and those that remain are set at genesis.
 - MtOS upgrades happen with the rest of the system rather than being independent